-Explosion reported near US Consulate in Geneva; no injuries
+Explosion near US Consulate in Geneva; no injuries

-GENEVA (AP) — The U.S. Embassy in Switzerland has issued a security alert over reports of an explosion near the U.S. Consulate in Geneva.
+GENEVA (AP) — An electrical fault triggered an explosion Wednesday near the U.S. Consulate in Geneva, police and officials said.
+The U.S. Embassy in the Swiss capital, Bern, issued a security alert over the blast, but no one was injured.

-Geneva police spokesman Sylvain Guillaume-Gentil confirmed an explosion had taken place near the consulate building.
-He said the incident involved electrical wiring and cooling liquid in the underground city infrastructure, though he could not immediately provide further details.
-He said no one was injured.
+“The explosion was linked to an electrical junction box, cooled by oil.
+Repairs will take several hours,” embassy authorities said in an emailed statement.
+“The area has been deemed safe by local police.”

-The U.S. alert issued Wednesday afternoon read: “There are reports of an explosion in the area around the Consular Agency.
-Avoid the area and seek shelter if in vicinity.
-Follow advice of security personnel.”
+The U.S. Consulate was closed Wednesday afternoon and is expected to reopen Thursday.

 Most Read Nation & World Stories